Sabrinas Organizing

 How to Change a Tin Can into a Marker Bin

-Tools (Affiliate Link) could be hammers, paintbrushes (Affiliate Link), and stirring sticks, but they could also be electric tools (Affiliate Link), like sanders and electric screwdrivers (Affiliate Link).
-These items need to have their own home and be accessible.
+Tools (affiliate) could be hammers, paintbrushes (affiliate), and stirring sticks, but they could also be electric tools (affiliate), like sanders and electric screwdrivers (affiliate).
+These items need their own homes and to be accessible.
 Visit our CREATIVE WAYS TO ORGANIZE TOOLS IN A CLOSET for details on how to make a metal pegboard wall organizer.

 Organizing Tools on a Budget?

 If you have fabric bags you are not using, you can add one tool and all the needed pieces to the bag.
 If the bag has a zipper, that will also help keep it organized and free of dust.
-Having a bag instead of a box will save you space on shelves (Affiliate Link) because bags are more flexible.
+Having a bag instead of a box will save you shelf space because bags are more flexible.

 Paper Needs to Have Its Place

 Paper is another item that needs a home in an organized craft room.
 The items can be stored vertically or horizontally, whichever way you prefer.
 Either works well when you want to maximize space.
-See the picture below of organizing my scrapbook (Affiliate Link) paper in a small armoire.
-Clear bins and labels (Affiliate Link) are important when you need to organize papers; this gives you a red flag on what is inside them.
-Paper is thin, so finding the one you exactly need will be more difficult because you can see them.
+See the picture below of organizing my scrapbook (affiliate) paper in a small armoire.
+Clear bins and labels (affiliate) are essential when organizing papers; they give you a red flag for what is inside.
+The paper is thin, so finding the one you exactly need will be more difficult because you can see through it.

 scrapbook supplies shelf

-Below are some organizing supplies for scrapbook (Affiliate Link) paper I found on Amazon (Affiliate Link) (affiliate).
+Below are some organizing supplies for scrapbook (affiliate) paper I found on Amazon (affiliate) (affiliate).

 Image of Scrapbook Paper Organizer - 24 Pieces